CHAMPAGNAT CATHOLIC SCHOOL

 Tardiness, Early Dismissals and Absences

 Students who arrive to school late must report to the school office for a late pass before entering their classrooms.
 Students arriving after 9:30 am without an official doctors note, will not be permitted in class and will be marked absent.
 Students at school less than three hours in a day will be marked Absent.
 Three tardies are counted as one absence.
-Students who are absent an excess of 18 times in the school year, excused or unexcused, may not receive credit; summer school will be mandatory.
+Three early departures (before 12:30 p.m.) are counted as one absence.
+Students who are absent an excess of 15 times in the school year, excused or unexcused, may not receive credit; summer school will be mandatory.
 Days suspended are recorded as days absent.
 An excess of (40) forty days absent will result in repetition of grade level.

 Students who arrive to class after the period has begun will sent to the attendance monitor for a late pass.
 Students in grades 6 to 12 will serve detention on the same day of that tardiness.
 Detention will be from 1:00-1:30 pm for grades 10 to 12.
 Detention will be from 2:30-3:00 for grades 6 to 9.
 The first five detentions for tardiness will not have a fee.
 Any tardiness detentions issued after that will incur a $5.00 fee per detention.